walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 5. Log in with the Administrator password **demo!pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

-6.  **Wait.** After a minute or two, the Edge browser will open showing the Azure Migrate appliance configuration wizard (it can also be launched from the desktop shortcut).
+6.  **Wait.** After a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard (it can also be launched from the desktop shortcut).

     On opening of the appliance configuration wizard, a pop-up with the license terms will appear.
 Accept the terms by selecting **I agree**.